Author | Speaker | Screenwriter | Consultant | Former U.S. Army Ranger

 Joel is a global risk and crisis response specialist.
 He served as an Assault Team Leader for the U.S. Army Special Operations unit, the 1st Battalion, 75th Ranger Regiment during some of the most active years of the Global War on Terrorism.
 Throughout his years of service, he participated in four (4) combat deployments, three (3) Operation Iraqi Freedom and one (1) Operation Enduring Freedom: Afghanistan.

-Since his honorable discharge from military service, Joel has participated in multiple support deployments as a protective security specialist and as a risk & safety advisor for the CBS TV reality series, The Amazing Race (U.S. and China franchises), traveling to 5 continents, 37 countries visited, and over 130,000 miles traveled.
+Since his honorable discharge from military service, Joel has participated in multiple support deployments as a protective security specialist and as a risk & safety adviser for the CBS TV reality series, The Amazing Race (U.S. and China franchises), traveling to 5 continents and nearly 60 countries with over 130,000 miles traveled.

 Joel graduated with a B.A. in Criminal Justice cum laude and is currently pursuing a master’s in International Relations and Conflict Resolution.
 He is an advocate for veterans’ initiatives who co-founded the Aaron Grider Foundation (AGF) a non-profit designed to assist widows and orphans of fallen service members.

 Joel's private sector experience has allowed him to gain a keen sense of awareness, and deep worldwide cultural knowledge and understanding.

 Watch the Interview

 Visiting in studio at FoxNews affiliate station FOX7-Austin

 Hazard Ground Ep.
 41 - Joel Carpenter - Oct 31, 2017